 Deadline for Petition

 You have until the first working day of January following the two year deadline to petition for abatement.
-For example, a taxpayer has until the first working day in January 2015 to file an abatement petition for assessment tax year 2012.
+For example, a taxpayer would have had until the first working day in January 2015 to file an abatement petition for assessment tax year 2012.

 The abatement review process can take up to six months to complete.
 The Assessor’s Office will review the petition and any supporting documentation and make a recommendation.
 While it is your right to file an abatement petition, approval is not automatic.